adfinis/adsy-trainings/kubernetes-workshop/6001_basics/modul_basics_6001_01_slides.md

 * Pod can consist of multiple containers
 * All containers of a pod run on the same node
 * Containers in a pod can communicate via localhost
+* Containers in a pod share their kernel namespaces

 ## Service